 - Show integrity of character and qualities of leadership;

 - Demonstrate qualities of ingenuity and inquisitiveness; and

 - Illustrate a breadth of interest in areas outside of engineering.

-Applicants should apply for the award by writing a brief (about 300 words) description of their interest in hydroscience research and sending it, along with a copy of their current transcript and two letters of recommendation, to: Kennedy Award Committee, IIHR—Hydroscience & Engineering, 107 SHL, Iowa City, IA 52242.
-The application deadline is April 1, 2013.
+Applicants should apply for the award by writing a brief (about 300 words) description of their interest in hydroscience research and sending it, along with a copy of their current transcript and one letter of recommendation, to: Kennedy Award Committee, IIHR—Hydroscience & Engineering, 107 SHL, Iowa City, IA 52242.
+The application deadline is by 4:30 pm on April 28, 2017.
 Applications are judged by an award committee comprised of members of the IIHR staff.
-Top candidates will be invited for an interview by the award committee.
-The recipient will, with guidance from IIHR staff, participate in a research project related to his or her hydroscience interest.
-At the conclusion of the project, a report will be submitted to IIHR, with a copy given to the Kennedy family.
-Awards announced in April at the College of Engineering Student Luncheon.
 (For questions about the Kennedy Fellowship, contact Carmen Langel.)